 Information about registering fuchsias (Engels) with the AFS

 The American Fuchsia Society is the International Authority for Fuchsia Registration and Nomenclature by appointment by the International Society for Horticultural Science.
-We solicit the cooperation of all hybridizers throughout the world, in the common registration of all new fuchsia introductions in order to eliminate confusion and duplication of cultivar names and to establish a common reference for the description of varieties.
+They solicit the cooperation of all hybridizers throughout the world, in the common registration of all new fuchsia introductions in order to eliminate confusion and duplication of cultivar names and to establish a common reference for the description of varieties.

 1. Complete all applicable items on the Application for Fuchsia Registration.